 Inventory: inventories decreased by 92.88 billion dollars in Q1.
 Seasonal adjustment of the business inventories to sales ratio ended at 1.23 in March.
 This is unchanged from March of 2020, but a slight uptick from February 2021.

 - Rail Congestion: the port backlog as well as an influx of containers at each of the rail yards has resulted in congestion which has driven a chassis shortage for intermodal lanes from the rail yards to shippers.
 The result?
-Increased freight charges and moratorium on small shippers that would normally ship via rail.
+Increased freight charges and a moratorium on small shippers that would normally ship via rail.

 - Driver Shortage: the driver shortage has been in existence for over 2 decades now.
 Today, driver pay and benefits have never been better.
-The number of owner operators has never been higher.
+The number of owner-operators has never been higher.
 The same can also be said for other industries competing for labor.
 The challenge: highly competent and trained drivers to keep expenses such as claims and insurance lower.
 Driver pay now ranges from $55,000 to $90,000 per year, becoming a major driver in a carrier’s cost.

 Fuel Cost: fuel continues to rise hitting $3.21, its highest level since 2018.
 Since 2015, the highest national average fuel cost for diesel has been $3.31.

 Commodities: commodity shortages are driving increased prices which, in turn, apply pressure on the supply chain resulting in tighter capacity.
 Examples include semiconductors, and large ticket items such as appliances, electronics and automobiles.
-To meet manufacturing demands, expedite becomes a norm which impacts truckload and less than truckload capacity as shippers look for ways to move inbound raw materials and components to their plants.
+To meet manufacturing demands, expediting becomes a norm which impacts truckload and less than truckload capacity as shippers look for ways to move inbound raw materials and components to their plants.

 Rockfarm One View